department-of-veterans-affairs/va.gov-team/products/education-careers/stem/research/wizard-update/stem-wizard-update-discovery-research-discussion-guide.md

 We are interested in speaking with you today because the VA would like to understand more about how military-connected students learn about educational benefits.

 As part of this research, the VA is interested in understanding how students:
-- determine their eligibility for educational benefits
+- determine their eligibility for educational benefits,
-- apply for new benefits
+- apply for new benefits, and
-- modify their existing benefits
+- modify their existing benefits.

 This week, we are talking with GI Bill students in sessions like this to gather feedback on 1 of the pages in the Education section of the website.